 They claimed to have been born in Germany to a father who was a Colonel in the Prussian Guard.
-They appear to have grown up with money and were a part of distinguished society.
-They quickly rose to fame in the late 1920s, possibly after being discovered by Lincoln Eyre, the American correspondent, when he saw them when at a charity ball at their home near Laupheim in Southern Germany.
-I believe this must have been around 1926 or early 1927.
-Interviews with the sisters stated that they then went on to train under the Russian dancer Eduard Owa and then in Paris.
+Although this could have been part of a rehearsed exotic-backstory, they do appear to have grown up with money and as part of distinguished society.
+They quickly rose to fame in the late 1920s, possibly after being discovered by the American correspondent Lincoln Eyre, when he saw them when at a charity ball at their home near Laupheim in Southern Germany.
+This would likely have been around 1926 or early 1927.
+Interviews with the sisters claim they then trained under the Russian dancer Eduard Owa, and then received further training in Paris.
 One later article said that the girls had left for Paris from Zoo station in Berlin in 1928 with a number of journalists present to witness their departure.

 In late 1929, when they were around nineteen, Carla and Eleanor were signed by Carl Leammle, the President of Universal Pictures, to appear in Paul Whiteman’s film King of Jazz Revue.
 I believe that they sailed for America, accompanied by their mother, on the 7th or 8th October and arrived in New York on the 25th.
 The following day they made their first public appearance at the Universal Club dinner-dance at the Astor.